Suppression of the Mott insulating phase in the particle-hole asymmetric Hubbard model: Introduction

+This behavior is characterized by a lower value of the maximum temperature $T_c$ for which a first-order transition between the metallic and insulating phases takes place.
+For $T>T_c$, the transition is second-order, such that $T_c$ marks the ``end'' of the first-order transition line \cite{Terletska_PRL.107.026401_2011}.
+As such, this critical temperature $T_c$ \emph{decreases} as the system moves away from PHS.
 Although similar decreases in $T_c$ have been seen in doped \cite{Vucicevic:Phys.Rev.Lett.:246402:2015} and disordered systems \cite{Carol_PhysRevB.73.115117,Carol_PhysRevB.92.125143}, here we provide a systematic analysis of these effects in a ``clean'' system in which the on-site energy can be independently varied (say, by an external gate-voltage).
 As such, our approach can be extended to systems in which the density $n$ is not fixed \emph{a priori} and can vary across the MI transition.

-More importantly, in the realistic case of systems away from PHS, we show that the charge density can be a reliable marker of the true MIT transition for larger temperatures, introducing the interesting prospect of experimentally characterizing the MIT by the electron (or hole) densities.
+More importantly, in the realistic case of systems away from PHS, we show that the charge density can be a reliable marker of the true MIT transition not only at $T \sim 0$ \cite{Werner2007} but also for larger temperatures, introducing the interesting prospect of experimentally characterizing the MIT by the electron (or hole) densities.
 This allows one to characterize the transition by the charge density $n$ rather than by the zero-frequency spectral density $\rho(0)$, the usual parameter considered in theoretical works.

 This paper is organized as follows.
 In Sec.~\ref{sec:model} we briefly present the model and methods used in this study.
 In Sec.~\ref{sec:results} we show results for the symmetric and asymmetric Hubbard model focusing in the differences displayed by the two cases with regard to the metal-insulator transition.
 Finally, in Sec.~\ref{sec:conclusion} we present a summary of our findings and conclusions.